-The kiwifruit industry is one of New Zealand's horticultural success stories, accounting for over \$2.7 billion in export earnings in 2019/20 - the largest horticultural earner and rivalling other key primary produce exports.
+The kiwifruit industry is one of New Zealand's horticultural success stories, accounting for over \$2.6 billion in export earnings in 2020/21 - the largest horticultural earner and rivalling other key primary produce exports.

-The industry comprises of almost 2,800 growers across nearly 3,200 orchards covering nearly 13,000 hectares, which produced close to 150 million trays of fruit in 2019/20.
+The industry comprises of over 2,800 Growers across over 3,200 orchards covering over 13,000 hectares, which produced over 180 million trays of fruit in 2020/21.

-The industry is serviced by over 400 labour contractors and at the height of the season, employs in excess of 23,000 seasonal workers.
+The industry is serviced by over 400 labour contractors and at the height of the season, employs in excess of 25,000 seasonal workers.